Everyone wants to lose weight without sacrificing flavor in the kitchen.

 Almond flour contains around 160 calories and 6 grams of carbs per quarter of a cup.

-Replacing almond flour for all-purpose flour saves 18 grams of carbs and contributes an additional 2.2 grams of fiber per quarter-cup making it a great flour substitutes for a healthier diet.
+Replacing almond flour for all-purpose flour saves 18 grams of carbs and contributes an additional 2.2 grams of fiber per quarter-cup.
+It makes a great ketogenic flour substitute for a healthier diet.

 Made from dried and defatted coconut meat coconut flour is an excellent low-carb flour alternative.